AbuAwn/eLTL-master/README.md

+This project is part of a work end of Master to impliment eLTL logic.

-A Flink application project using Scala and SBT.
+A Flink application project using Scala and SBT to implement eLTL logic

 To run and test your application locally, you can just execute `sbt run` then select the main class that contains the Flink job .